HackYourFuture-CPH/program/guidelines/ai-usage.md

    e.g. "I'm writing a message to my teammate to ask for a favour, is there a more thoughtful way to phrase my last sentence?"

-### Bad use cases (these are not allowed)
+### Poor use cases (these are not allowed)

-1. Generating full coding solutions or functions
+1. Generating full coding solutions, functions or using AI-assisted auto-complete:

-   e.g. "I need to build a todo app for my assignment, please generate the javascript code for this"
+   e.g. "I need to build a todo app for my assignment, please generate the JavaScript code for this"

 1. Generating code comments or explanations of the solutions you create (they should be written by you, based on your own understanding)